 Volunteer Overseas In Africa – TMS1

-Discover yourself while providing care to street children, families and the local community on this Volunteer Overseas in Africa program.
+Discover yourself while providing care to at-risk children, families and the local community on this Volunteer Overseas in Africa program.
 Feel the respect and appreciation as you help teach at a school for orphans and children with HIV in Moshi, Tanzania.
 Moshi is the town at the base of Mount Kilimanjaro and is near Arusha, the safari hub of Tanzania.

-The Center for Street Children is providing care and support to street children, families and the local community.
+The Center for Street Children is providing care and support to at-risk children, families and the local community.
 They currently accommodate 60 children aged 6 to 18, with 40 living at the center.
 Hundreds of children abandon their homes to look for good fortune anywhere they can, often ending up on the street where there is not much hope for a bright future.
-Most of the boys are from Arusha or Moshi, although street workers will refer them here from all parts of Tanzania.
+Most of the boys are from Arusha or Moshi, although social workers will refer them here from all parts of Tanzania.

 Tanzania School Term (approximate):